MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-creating-a-matrix-report-report-builder.md

 8. Press the Ctrl key.

-9. In the Subcategory group, select the Sales column header and the three cells below it, right-click, and then select **Copy**.
+9. In the Subcategory group, select the Sales column header and the three cells below it, right-click, and then choose **Copy**.

 10. Paste the four cells into the four empty cells in the new column group.